KittyMcDonagh/kmcd-issue-tracking-project/README.md

 7. Clients must be able to add comments on their own and on other clients' Issues and Features
 8. Clients must be able to see all the comments and differentiate between those input by clients and those input by the Vendor

-9. Once an Issue / Feature is at a status where other clients can view it, the client should not be able to edit its details - they should only be able to     update the user to whom the Issue/Feature is assigned on the client side
+9. Once a client's Issue / Feature is at a status where other clients can view it, the client should not be able to edit its details - they should only be      able to update the user to whom the Issue/Feature is assigned

 10. Clients must be able to see a list of Issues
-11. Clients must be able to filter the Issues list by various options - e.g. Status, Priority, Ours, Other Clients
+11. Clients must be able to filter the Issues list by various options - e.g. those assigned to the user, all Issues, ours only, other clients' only, Status,     Priority
 12. Clients must be able to flag another client's Issue to indicate that they have it too
 13. Clients must **not** be able to flag their own Issues

-16. Clients must be able to see a list of Features
+14. Clients must be able to see a list of Features
-17. Clients must be able to filter the Features list by various options - e.g. Status, Ours, Other Clients
+15. Clients must be able to filter the Features list by various options - e.g. those assigned to the user, all Features, ours only, other clients' only,         Status
-19. Clients must be able to sort the Features list by the amount paid for a Feature
+16. Clients must be able to sort the Features list by the amount paid for a Feature
-20. Clients must be able flag a Feature and pay for it
+17. Clients must be able flag a Feature and pay for it

-22. Clients must be able to run an Issues report that shows a list of Issues that they have input and/or flagged
+18. Clients must be able to run an Issues report that shows a list of Issues that they have input and/or flagged
-23. Clients must be able to run a Features report that they have input and/or paid for:
+19. Clients must be able to run a Features report that show Features that they have input and/or paid for:

-25. A vendor-side user should **not** be able to input or edit Issues/Features
+20. A Vendor-side user should **not** be able to input or edit Issues/Features
-27. A Vendor-side user **should** be able to input comments on Issues/Features
+21. A Vendor-side user **should** be able to input comments on Issues/Features
-28. A Vendor-side user should be able to view all comments and differentiate between those input by clients and those input by the Vendor
+22. A Vendor-side user should be able to view all comments and differentiate between those input by clients and those input by the Vendor

-29. A vendor-side user **should** be able to update the certain fields on an Issue pertaining to its progress, priority, or change of user assignment on       the Vendor side
+23. A Vendor-side user **should** be able to update the status, priority, and assigned user on an Issue

-30. A vendor-side user **should** be able to update certain fields on a Feature pertaining to its progress, price, or change of user assignment on             the Vendor side
+24. A Vendor-side user **should** be able to update the status, price, and assigned user on an Issue

-31. Vendor-side users must be able to see a list of Issues
+25. Vendor-side users must be able to see a list of Issues
-32. Vendor-side users must be able to filter the Issues list  by various options - e.g. Status, Priority, Client
+26. Vendor-side users must be able to filter the Issues list  by various options - e.g. those assigned to the user, all Issues, Status, Priority, Client

-34. Vendor-side users must be able to see a list of Features
+27. Vendor-side users must be able to see a list of Features
-35. Vendor-side users must be able to filter the Features list  by various options - e.g. Status, Client
+28. Vendor-side users must be able to filter the Features list  by various options - e.g. those assigned to the user, all Issues, Status, Client
-    - Features Assigned to the Logged in user only
-    - All Features
-36. Vendor-side users must be able to filter the Features list by Status, and Client
-37. Vendor-side users must be able to sort the Features list by Total Amount Paid for the Feature
+29. Vendor-side users must be able to sort the Features list by Total Amount Paid for the Features

-38. Vendor-side users must be able to run an Issues report that:
+30. Vendor-side users must be able to run an Issues report that:
     - (a) Shows a rolled up total line for each Client, showing the number of Issues input and/or flagged by the Client,
     - (b) Orders the rolled up total lines by the number of Issues per client, from highest to lowest
     - (c) Allows the user to click on a rolled up total line to show/hide the list of Issues underneath
     - (d) Lists the Issues in Priority order, from most urgent to least urgent

-39. Vendor-side users must be able to run a Features report that show the Features they have input and/or paid for
+31. Vendor-side users must be able to run a Features report that:
+    - (a) Shows a rolled up total line for each Client, showing the total amount paid by the Client, and the number of Features that they have input and/or        paid for,
+    - (b) Orders the rolled up total lines by the number of total amount paid per client, from highest to lowest
+    - (c) Allows the user to click on a rolled up total line to show/hide the list of Features underneath
+    - (d) Lists the Features in amount paid per Feature order, from highest to lowest

-24. Since the business contract is between the client and the Vendor, not between one client and another, data protection restrictions need to be applied      in relation to the client details that other clients are allowed to see
+32. Since the business contract is between the client and the Vendor, not between one client and another, data protection restrictions need to be applied        in relation to the client details that other clients are allowed to see:
+    - Clients should **not** be able to see another client's client code or name
+    - Clients should **not** be able to see the user ids of Isssues, Features, and of Comments that were input by other clients
+    - Clients should **not** be able to see reports for other clients

+33. Clients **should** be able to see the user id of Comments input by a user that is associated with the Vendor

-40. Since there is a contract between the Vendor and the Client no data protection restrictions need apply in relation to client details.
+34. Since there is a contract between the Vendor and the Client no data protection restrictions need apply in relation to client details that the Vendor is      allowed to see:
-    - The vendor should be able to see the client code and name
+    - The Vendor should be able to see the client code and name
-    - The vendor they should be able to see the user ids of Isssues, Features, and of Comments
+    - The Vendor should be able to see the user ids of Isssues, Features, and of Comments
-    - The vendor should be able to see reports for all clients
+    - The Vendor should be able to see reports for all clients
-    - Clients **should** be able to see the user id of Comments input by a user that is associated with the Vendor

-41. It must be possible to differentiate comments input by vendor-side user from comments input by client-side users
+35. It must be possible to differentiate comments input by Vendor-side user from comments input by Client-side users